Call/Text: (678) 329 9029

 These skills are some of the reasons why some organizations are pushing for all advanced-practice nurses to get a DNP.
 Right now, an MSN is the entry-level degree you need to get to become an APRN, but there is an intention and motivation to raise this standard to the doctoral level.

-This doesn’t mean that your job title will become obsolete; don’t be afraid.
-With your master's degree, you will still be able to practice as an NP.
+This doesn't mean that your job title is going to become obsolete, don't be afraid.
+You will still be able to practice as an NP with your master's degree.

 You might not know this, but 10 years ago, the American Association of Colleges of Nursing (AACN) wanted to phase out MSN programs by 2015.
 They set some guidelines intended to push nurses to earn a DNP instead of just sticking with the MSN.
 However, as you can see, that didn't really work out.
 So don't worry.